feathersui/feathersui-starling/README.md

-# Foxhole
+# Feathers

-Built on [Starling](http://gamua.com/starling/), the hardware accelerated 2D framework for Adobe AIR and Flash Player, Foxhole offers a variety of robust user interface controls for apps and games.
-Developed by [Josh Tynjala](http://twitter.com/joshtynjala), Foxhole was originally created to build UI for web and mobile games from [Bowler Hat Games](http://bowlerhatgames.com/).
+Built on [Starling](http://gamua.com/starling/), the hardware accelerated 2D framework for Adobe AIR and Flash Player, Feathers offers a variety of robust user interface controls for apps and games.
+Developed by [Josh Tynjala](http://twitter.com/joshtynjala), Feathers was originally created to build UI for web and mobile games from [Bowler Hat Games](http://bowlerhatgames.com/).

-To get started, you might want to check out the [API Documentation](http://www.flashtoolbox.com/foxhole-starling/documentation/) and the [Foxhole for Starling Examples](https://github.com/joshtynjala/foxhole-starling-examples).
+To get started, you might want to check out the [API Documentation](http://feathersui.com/documentation/), the [Wiki](http://wiki.starling-framework.org/feathers/start) and the [Examples](http://feathersui.com/examples/).

 ## Available Components

-Foxhole includes the following UI controls (in alphabetical order):
+Feathers includes the following UI controls (in alphabetical order):

 ### Button
 A typical button control, with optional toggle support.
 Includes a label and an icon, both optional.